Language & Perspective

 Language & Perspective is the debut studio album by the American alternative rock band Bad Suns.
 The album was recorded with Eric Palmquist in Los Angeles, California, in 2013 and was released on June 24, 2014 by Vagrant Records.
+The album title comes from a lyric in the track "Matthew James."

 Critical reception

 Jessica Goodman and Ryan Kistobak of The Huffington Post included Language & Perspective on their list of 2014's best releases, calling it "a rare indie release with little excess amongst its singles".